CiganEnterprise/LongShot-Website-Presentation/README.md

 ## Technologies

-The technologies I've used for this project are HTML5, SASS, Bootstrap, FontAwesome, Javascript, JQuery, PHP Laravel and mysql database.
+The technologies I've used for this project are HTML5, SASS, Bootstrap, Javascript, JQuery, PHP Laravel and mysql database.

 ## Future Development